raajen/wpsite/README.md

 # WordPress Installer
-You can create WordPress site with one simply command.
+You can create WordPress site with one simple command.

 ## Requirements
 - PHP v8.1 and above